Thalang, Phuket: Your Ultimate Guide

 Where Elephants Have Spirit

 We’ve all lost sleep after seeing an image of overworked elephants cruelly prodded with spiked sticks as yet more selfie-obsessed tourists take a ride on their tired shoulders.
 It makes us sad and mad.
-But there’s a new kid on the block, the Phuket Elephant Sanctuary, which promises to be an ethical retirement home for these most majestic of creatures – one that’s set in thirty acres of lush tropical jungle.
+But there’s a another new kid on the block, the Phuket Nature Elephant Reserve which promises to be an ethical retirement home for these most majestic of creatures – one that’s set in thirty acres of lush tropical jungle.
 It’s a place for elephants to live a happy life, elephants that have either been rescued or retired from local logging and trekking industries.

 So, if meeting elephants up close is on your Phuket bucket list, do it here, where you can observe how elephants rehabilitate into forest life after decades of abuse and experience how incredible the largest land mammal on earth is during a day at this sanctuary.